dforce2055/dforce2055/README.md

 Web Developer and Teacher
 -------------------------

 I have a passion for free software, a passion that has led me to enjoy my performance as an application design and development analyst.
 I like to solve complex problems in a very simple way, the simpler the solution the more efficient.
-I have a lot os fun, because I really enjoy the Front end Software development.
+I have a lot of fun, because I really enjoy Front end Software development.
 I finished my university degree and also taught at the university.
 I like to teach and transmit my knowledge and experiences.

 * 🌍  I'm based in Buenos Aires
 * 🖥️  See my portfolio at [MyPortfolio](http://portfolio-dforce2055.web.app/)